James Marcinkowski: Early life

 USS Rathburne FF-1057 and was a member of the commissioning crew of the USS John Rodgers DD-983.

 Following assignments to the 3rd and 7th (Pacific) and the 2nd (Atlantic) Fleets, Marcinkowski returned to Michigan where he earned his B.A. degree in Political Science from Michigan State University in 1982.
 At Michigan State, Marcinkowski ran Ronald Reagan's campus campaign in 1980 and served as the Michigan College Republican chairman in 1980–82.
-In 1985 he earned a law degree from the University of Detroit School of Law.
+In 1985 he earned a Juris Doctor degree from the University of Detroit School of Law.

 Career

 After graduating from law school, Marcinkowski joined the CIA.
 He completed the Career Trainee Program and the Operations Course to become a case officer in the Agency's Directorate of Operations.
 He served as an Operations Officer in Washington, D.C. and Central America.

 After leaving the CIA in 1989, Marcinkowski joined the Prosecutor's Office in Oakland County, Michigan where, as an executive staff attorney, he established the first special prosecution unit for domestic violence.
 In 1993, Marcinkowski abruptly left the office, refusing to cooperate with the criminal probe of another assistant prosecutor who was arrested in a gambling raid.

 He publicly accused his former boss, Prosecutor Richard Thompson, of corruption and demanded an investigation by Michigan Attorney General Frank Kelly.
 After a review of the allegations, Kelly, a Democrat, declined the request citing a lack of "specific information" that Thompson, a Republican, broke any laws.

 That same year, Marcinkowski filed a lawsuit against Thompson claiming defamation and violation of his First Amendment rights.
 The case resulted in a judgment for Defamation against Richard Thompson and other Oakland County officials.

 Later, as a Deputy City Attorney for the City of Royal Oak, Marcinkowski obtained the first criminal conviction of Jack Kevorkian.
 He is a member of Teamsters Local 214.

 A former resident of Oxford, Michigan, he unsuccessfully ran as a Republican candidate for state representative in 1992 and township trustee in August 2000.
 A former member of the Young Republicans, he made a $250 campaign contribution to George W. Bush in 1999.
 He made a total of $350 in contributions to Republican Michael Cox's successful 2002 run for Michigan Attorney General.

 Marcinkowski, a resident of Lake Orion, Michigan, was the Democratic nominee for U.S. Representative from Michigan's 8th Congressional District in 2006 (see map).
 He was defeated by Republican incumbent Mike Rogers of Brighton.
 Marcinkowski currently is acting vice president of the Atwater Commons HOA (Homeowner's Association) in Lake Orion.